GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Issue | ID
 ------|---
-Corrected a problem where the "Services - SQL Agent Mail Status" alarm does not work properly. | DS-1370
+Corrected a problem where the "Services - SQL Agent Mail Status" alarm does not work properly. | DS-1370 Corrected a problem where the color not properly displayed in SQL Server Database Space Report.| SES-1149,SOSSE-8414

 {% include links.html %}